 Defective construction methods form the largest source of distress to the beams.
 Such defects can be broadly subdivided as follows:

 Choosing the correct type of cement for the concrete going into the structure is necessary.
 Ordinary Portland cement is the most common of all types of cement.
-Provided the quality of cement conforms to the relevant standard specifications at the time of use; usually, no problem is encountered in respect of ordinary Portland cement.
-However, where the concrete is exposed to an aggressive environment, it may be necessary to use particular types of cement, such as sulfate-resistant Portland cement, blast furnace slag cement, and low C3A cement.
+Provided the quality of cement conforms to the relevant standard specifications at the time of use.
+Usually, no problem is encountered in respect of ordinary Portland cement.
+Where the concrete is exposed to an aggressive environment, it may be necessary to use particular types of cement.
+Such as sulfate-resistant Portland cement, blast furnace slag cement, and low C3A cement.

 Using water containing salt for making concrete can also contribute to the deterioration of the concrete.

 The concrete mix design can be satisfactorily carried out using various aggregates.
 However, reasonable continuity of grading of aggregates should be ensured.